i-like-chip/i-like-chip.github.io/posts/11-Camping-Stove-Knob.md

 After checking the fit, I printed a second one!

-You can download the .stl here: [Knob](https://www.thingiverse.com/thing:7045167)
+You can download the .stl here: [Flower Knob (6mm D-Shaped Shaft)](https://www.thingiverse.com/thing:7045167)

 <div style="height: 1em"> </div>